ianw1974/zimbra-build-scripts/README.md

 ## What's working

-So far I have used these scripts for building CentOS 7/8 and Ubuntu 18.04.
-Ubuntu 16.04 should work as the zm-build instructions for 16.04 dependencies worked fine for 18.04.
+I have tested with all versions, and successfully built Zimbra.

 ## Preparation